c64scene-ar/chipdisk-nac-vol.1/chipdisk_internals.en.rst

    *Location of the sprites*

-The animation of the casters is trivial.
-You change the frame sprite every so many seconds.
+The animation of the wheels is trivial.
+You change the frame sprite every NN refreshes.
 Let's see how it is done:

 .. code:: asm